 We’d spent a half-day walking through the narrow streets and up and down the hills of one of the world’s original spa towns, a city that thrives on wellness, culture and natural beauty.
 If wellness is a newish travel trend, then Baden-Baden, Germany, has been ahead of the curve, by about 2,000 years.
 We were about to discover how much during our 48 hours in Baden-Baden.

-Weekend in Baden-Baden, Germany
+48 Hours in Baden-Baden, Germany

 Baden-Baden is the Belle Epoque town that’s been attracting the rich, famous and those seeking water cures for centuries.
 But the history of this bucolic spa center goes back millennia.
 The Romans established the city more than 2,000 years ago as a place of strategic importance but also for relaxation in its healing hot springs.

 The Roman baths ruins can be seen and toured, as well as cultivating grapevines in the nearby hills to produce wine as part of the soldiers’ daily rations, as was required by Roman law.

 The ‘good-good’ life of Baden-Baden really took off in the 17th century.
 Nobility from across Europe converged for spa cures (the healing waters were sipped rather than soaked) in the green hills of the Black Forest, and those idle nobles needed more than water to keep them occupied.